Intervention/httpauth/README.md

 ### Laravel integration (optional)

 The HttpAuth library is built to work with the Laravel Framework (>=5.5).
-It comes with a service provider and facades, which will be discovered automatically.
+It comes with a service provider and facades, which will be discovered automatically after installation.

 ## Usage